raksooo/fifo-js/README.md

 ```

 ### Write
 When writing the boolean flag 'trim' can be supplied.
-This makes prevents a
+This prevents a
 trailing new line to be added.

 #### Asynchronous